 Even emotions, temperature, and humidity outside can affect your pulse rate.

-A lower resting heart rate is better when it comes to your health.
-It’s a sign your heart is working well.
+A lower resting heart rate is usually better when it comes to your health.
+It’s typically a sign your heart is working well.
 When it's lower, your heart pumps more blood with each contraction and easily keeps a regular beat.

 On the flip side, a high resting heart rate may mean your heart works extra hard to pump blood.
 If your pulse is consistently more than 100 beats per minute at rest, it’s a good idea to see your doctor.
 Over time, a high resting heart rate may affect how your heart works.
 A high rate can also raise your chances of cardiovascular disease.